 Posted on behalf of Henness & Haight on Jan 22, 2015 in Workers' Compensation News

 When you are hurt on the job, it can be a horrible experience.
 The embarrassment and shame that you feel, coupled with the pain of recovery, are tough to go through.
 Even worse, applying for workers' compensation can be a difficult process, with many legal loopholes and bureaucracy to navigate.
-If you suffer an accident at work that results in injury, here are the basics of what you need to know to get the compensation you deserve and get through your recovery process.
+If you suffer an accident at work that results in injury, our experienced Las Vegas workers' compensation attorneys provide the basics of what you need to know to get the compensation you deserve and get through your recovery process.

 Workers' compensation is a form of insurance that is state-mandated and carried by an employer.
 This form of coverage is designed to protect and help employees who have been injured or suffered a disability related to their job.
 Each state has its own form of workers' compensation.
 Thus, it is important to get information about your state's individual regulations before you move forward with a claim.
 Generally speaking, workers' comp covers an injured employee regardless of fault for the accident.
 Often, since this is a form of insurance, injured workers cannot sue their employee for injuries covered under the plan.